jesperatstockholmuniversity/Kali_Tools/README.md

 ## More Tools ##
 * A great resource for finding forensic tools is: https://forensicswiki.xyz
+* Some additional network forensics tools can be found here: https://resources.infosecinstitute.com/topic/network-forensics-tools/
 * A great resource for finding network traffic dumps is: https://www.malware-traffic-analysis.net/2021/index.html